Getting Started with Generative AI: A Beginner’s Guide to Mastery

 This capability is transforming how we interact with AI, making it a collaborative partner in creative and analytical tasks.

-The type of tasks it can assist with will evolve over time, especially as it learns from different languages.
+The type of repetitive tasks that it can assist with will evolve over time, especially as it learns from different languages.
 This isn’t limited to spoken languages either.

 Rather, they’ll include languages such as: